zahariev-webbersof/zahariev-webbersof/README.md

-## Hi, I'm Mario Zahariev, a Python Developer and Technical Trainer from Bulgaria.
+## Hi, I'm Mario Zahariev, a Python Developer and Technical Trainer from Bulgaria

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/